 - Roasted Beets Add to list

-In a heavy pot, heat the olive oil over medium heat and cook the shallots, chopped porcinis and chanterelles until tender.
-From this point on the pan will need constant watching.
+In a heavy pot, heat olive oil over medium heat and cook shallots, porcinis and chanterelles until tender.
+From this point on, the pan will need constant watching.

-Over medium-high heat add the rice and stir constantly for 2 minutes.
-Add the white wine and stir until absorbed into the grain.
-Pour in the mushroom broth and cook until it is absorbed into the grain.
+Over medium-high heat add rice and stir constantly for 2 minutes.
+Add white wine and stir until absorbed into the grain.
+Pour in mushroom broth and cook until it is absorbed into the grain.

-Add 1 cup of the chicken or vegetable broth, and stir until the liquid is absorbed.
+Add 1 cup chicken or vegetable broth, and stir until liquid is absorbed.
 Add an additional cup of the broth and stir, once again, until fully absorbed.
-Proceed in this fashion with all the remaining broth (reserving at least 1/2 cup), or until the rice is cooked tender but firm.
+Proceed in this fashion with remaining broth (reserving at least 1/2 cup), or until rice is cooked tender but firm.
 (You may not need to add all the broth; some Arborio rice absorbs less liquid than others.)

-As the final step, stir in the basil and 1/2 cup of the broth.
-This should make the grain a little bit juicy.
-Immediately stir in the Parmesan.
-The cheese will melt into the broth, which hasn't been absorbed, and form a creamy sauce around the rice.
+As the final step, stir in basil and remaining 1/2 cup of broth.
+This should make the grain a bit juicy.
+Immediately stir in Parmesan.
+The cheese will melt into the broth and form a creamy sauce around the rice.